 What is a place-based approach?

 Place-based approaches are collaborative, long-term approaches to build thriving communities delivered in a defined geographic location.
-This approach is ideally characterised by partnering and shared design, shared stewardship, and shared accountability for outcomes and impacts.
+This approach is ideally characterised by partnering and shared agenda, shared design, shared stewardship, and shared accountability for outcomes and impacts.
 Place-based approaches are often used to respond to complex, interrelated or challenging issues—such as to address social issues impacting those experiencing, or at risk of, disadvantage, or for natural disasters.